Half the World Away: Aurora version

-In 2015, Norwegian singer-songwriter Aurora released a cover version of the song.
+Norwegian singer-songwriter Aurora released a cover version of the song.
 It was released on 6 November 2015 as a digital download.
 The song was selected as the soundtrack to the 2015 John Lewis Christmas advert.
-It was later accumulated for the deluxe version of her debut album All My Demons Greeting Me as a Friend, which was released on 11 March 2016.
+It was later accumulated for the deluxe version of her debut studio album All My Demons Greeting Me as a Friend, which was released on 11 March 2016.